 General comments:

 This section relates to annual submission of information for individual entities.
 The template is not due when the thresholds for reporting by country described below are not applicable, i.e. the home country represents 100 % of the sum of the technical provisions calculated as a whole and gross best estimate.
+When this amount is higher than 90 % but lower than 100 % then only R0010, R0020,R0030, R0040, R0050, R0060, R0070, R0080 and R0090 shall be reported.

+This template shall be reported for the material non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, representing a coverage of 90% of the non-life technical provisions.
+The threshold is based on the material lines of business calculated on S.12.01.
+As a next step the material countries for these material line of business are calculated.
+Line of business shall be reported in accordance with the amount of technical provisions, i.e. the line of business with the highest amount of technical provisions.

+The negative technical provisions at the level of the line of business or countries shall be considered with absolute value for the purpose of the calculation of the materiality of the above thresholds.

-When this amount is higher than 90 % but lower than 100 % then only R0010, R0020 and R0030 shall be reported.Health direct insurance business pursued on a non–similar technical basis to life insurance shall be segmented into Non–Life line of business 1 to 3.
+Health direct insurance business pursued on a non–similar technical basis to life insurance shall be segmented into Non–Life line of business 1 to 3.

 Undertakings shall take into account all the obligations in different currencies and convert them into the reporting currency.